Front-Grodno/Front-Grodno-JS-course-2021/modules/react/react-3-components.md

 ## Task 3.1
 1. Implement `HTML` markup for required design for [Home](https://projects.invisionapp.com/share/F9VXQ7IMZGY/#/screens/406802250) page (Only UI part) with all necessary components and apply styles for it.
 2. Use `<ErrorBoundary>` component for catching and displaying errors.
 You could create one component and wrap all your application or use several components.
-3. For this part, no need to implement API calls and routing, the task can be done with mocked data.
+3. For this part, **no need to implement API calls and routing, the task can be done with mocked data**.

 ## Task 3.2
 1. Implement markup and styles for [Add movie](https://projects.invisionapp.com/share/F9VXQ7IMZGY/#/screens/406802247), [Edit](https://projects.invisionapp.com/share/F9VXQ7IMZGY/#/screens/406802252), [Delete](https://projects.invisionapp.com/share/F9VXQ7IMZGY/#/screens/406802251) modal windows and `Sorting` on [Home](https://projects.invisionapp.com/share/F9VXQ7IMZGY/#/screens/406802250) page.